gtk-rs/gtk-rs.github.io/index.md

 ## Available crates

-The following table contains the most popular crates of GTK-rs.
+The following table contains the most popular crates of *gtk-rs*.
 More information on all existing crates is available under the corresponding *Project* links.

 {% include crates.html %}